jfroment/seedbox/doc/traefik_v2.md

 # September 2020 - Upgrade to Traefik v2 instructions

+> This guide is useful if you already are using the seedbox but did not update before September 2020.

 Before upgrading Traefik to version 2, please check the following:

 - In this repo, Traefik v2 upgrade is as seamless as possible (same environment variables than before, out-of-the-box config file...).